well-in-that-case/Lua-Compound-Ops/README.md

 ### Lua Compatibility
 The bytecode produced by these operators is almost identical to their manual counter-parts (i.e, `a = a + 1`).
-Compound assignment operators are typically faster with complex lvalue expressions.
-Conversly, simple lvalue expressions — for example, a simple local — are slower.
+Compound assignment operators are typically faster with complex lvalue expressions, and they offer the same performance with simple lvalue expressions (i.e, a local).

-Simple lvalue expressions produce an extra MOVE opcode because this fork performs inside a temporary register, then moves the value into your object.
-Conversly, Lua optimizes manual expressions (`a = a + 5`) to directly modify the value.
 Complex lvalue expressions require less lookups because the temporary register will remember the value & share it, instead of requesting it twice.
+Lua optimizes manual expressions (`a = a + 5`) to directly modify the value, and an optimization inside the `compoundassign` function allows Lua to perform this optimization on locals, then allows the aforementioned temporary register optimization otherwise.
+This is a win-win scenario.

 Take this example code:
 ```lua